esphome/esphome-docs/components/lvgl/index.rst

 Widgets
 *******

-LVGL supports a list of :ref:`lvgl-widgets` which can be used to draw interactive objects on the screen.
+LVGL supports a list of :doc:`/components/lvgl/widgets` which can be used to draw interactive objects on the screen.

 Actions
 -------